mspnp/cloud-design-patterns/claim-check/code-samples/sample-4/readme.md

 ## Technologies used: Azure Blob Storage, Azure Event Hubs with Kafka, .NET 8.0

-In this example the client application uploads the payload to Azure Storage Blob and manuall generates the claim check token, which is sent via Event Hubs.
+In this example the client application uploads the payload to Azure Storage Blob and manually generates the claim check token, which is sent via Event Hubs.

 The sample producer CLI application uses the Apache Kafka libraries to send the messages to [Event Hubs with Kafka enabled](https://learn.microsoft.com/azure/event-hubs/event-hubs-create-kafka-enabled), to demonstrate the ease of using other Azure services like Azure Blob Storage, Azure functions etc. with a different messaging protocol like Kafka.
 The Azure Function is used to demonstrate a client application that acts as the consumer for the payload.

-> This example uses [`DefaultAzureCredential`](https://learn.microsoft.com/edotnet/azure/sdk/authentication/?#defaultazurecredential) for authentication while accessing Azure resources. the user principal must be provided as a parameter to the included Bicep script.
+> This example uses [`DefaultAzureCredential`](https://learn.microsoft.com/dotnet/azure/sdk/authentication/#defaultazurecredential) for authentication while accessing Azure resources. the user principal must be provided as a parameter to the included Bicep script.
 The Bicep script is responsible for assigning the necessary RBAC (Role-Based Access Control) permissions for accessing the various Azure resources.
 While the principal can be the account associated with the interactive user, there are alternative [configurations](https://learn.microsoft.com/dotnet/azure/sdk/authentication/?tabs=command-line#exploring-the-sequence-of-defaultazurecredential-authentication-methods) available.

 ![Sample Diagram](images/Sample-4-diagram.jpg)